Setting up an Advanced IVR

 4

-Under the Greeting tab, choose your Recorded greeting from the Recording dropdown, or type in your greeting to use our Text to Speech option.
+On the panel that appears on the right-hand side of your screen, you can choose your Recorded greeting from the Recording dropdown, or type in your greeting to use our Text to Speech option.

 You must upload your greeting(s) to the Greeting Library before you can use them in your IVR.

-If you want a different message to play when you are closed for after hours or holidays, check the Activate away greeting box, choose Play when we are closed from the Frequency dropdown and choose your respective recorded greeting.
+If you want a different message to play when you are closed for after hours or holidays, use the Away audio message toggle, then choose Play when we are closed from the Frequency dropdown and add your respective greeting.

 5

-Under the Options tab, choose what will happen if there is no input from the caller after the greeting, or if there is an invalid input.
+Under the Options section, choose what will happen if there is no input from the caller after the greeting, or if there is an invalid input.

 If you use an automated system that requires a keypad press before a call is connected, activate and set the DTMF tone so that our system can accept the call.